marjoleinF/gamtree/README.md

 ![](inst/README-figures/README-unnamed-chunk-19-1.png)

-To the eye, a lower value dimension for the bases to represent the smooth terms seems more appriate, as it yields less wiggly lines.
+To the eye, a lower value dimension for the bases to represent the smooth terms seems more appropriate; the lower flexibility leads less wiggly lines.
 The lower value for `k` does not seem to yield a different tree or conclusions anyway.
-For now, we will stick with the value of `k = 5`.
+So we will stick with the value of `k = 5`.

 ## Further inspection of the fitted model